jomidokunMain/px4_msgs/README.md

 ## uORB message definitions

-The uORB message definitions, which represent the counter-part of the ROS2 messages found in this package, can be found on the [PX4 Firmware repository](https://github.com/PX4/Firmware).
+The uORBkk message definitions, which represent the counter-part of the ROS2 messages found in this package, can be found on the [PX4 Firmware repository](https://github.com/PX4/Firmware).

 ## How are these messsage definitions generated?